rahulroy96/team-management/README.md

 A simple team management web application developed in django with features like adding a member to team, editing the details of the members or deleting the members.
 Each member has a first name, last name, email, phone number and a role.
 There are two roles admin can delete other members and regular who cant delete.

 ## Setting up the environment
-You need to have [python](https://www.python.org/downloads/), and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.
+You need to have [python](https://www.python.org/downloads/) 3.8 or higher, and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.

 1. Open a new terminal
 2. Clone this repository